 Jen is a 2014 graduate of the State University of New York at Geneseo, where she completed a B.A. in English and minor in Environmental Studies.
 While at Geneseo, Jen coordinated Geneseo Environmental Organization and founded the Divest Geneseo campaign.
 Through this work, Jen discovered her passion for working with local communities to advocate for their local waterways.

-In August of 2014, Jen moved to the Hudson Valley to begin as the Education and Outreach Coordinator at Riverkeeper and FAO Schwarz Family Foundation Fellow.
+In August 2014, Jen moved to the Hudson Valley to join the staff at Riverkeeper in a two-year position as an FAO Schwarz Family Foundation Fellow.
+In August 2017, Jen became a permanent member of staff as the Outreach Coordinator.
 In her position, Jen coordinates the Rivekeeper Sweep, supports campaigns, and manages the volunteer program.

 After becoming involved with Green Ossining, Jen joined the Ossining Documentary & Discussion Series to help foster community-wide dialogue around issues impacting the Ossining community.